Vietnam entry requirements

 Do you need proof of health insurance to enter Vietnam?

 You don’t need proof of health insurance to enter Vietnam.
-Previously, because of Covid-19, the country made travel health insurance mandatory, but it is no longer a Vietnam travel requirement.
+Previously, because of COVID-19, the country made travel insurance mandatory, but it is no longer required.

-Although having travel insurance is no longer one of Vietnam travel requirements, it is highly advisable to have one.
-Most insurances are affordable and cover a wide range of mishaps (medical emergencies, lost, stolen or damaged items, evacuation and repatriation, and more).
+However, it is highly advisable to travel insured.
+Most policies are affordable and cover a wide range of mishaps (medical emergencies, lost, stolen or damaged items, evacuation and repatriation, and more).

 What vaccines do I need before traveling to Vietnam?

-There are no mandatory vaccines for Vietnam, unless you are arriving from a country where yellow fever is endemic.
+There are no mandatory vaccines for traveling to Vietnam, unless you are arriving from a country where yellow fever is endemic.
 In such cases, you must have this vaccine and provide proof of it.

 Although having specific vaccines is not a Vietnam travel requirement as such, there are some recommended vaccines for Vietnam.
 They include: Hepatitis A and B, Tetanus-Polio, Typhoid Fever and Japanese Encephalitis and Influenza.
 You can check the information on Vietnam by the Centers for Disease Control and Prevention to get further information on vaccines and other health-related matters.